 Excel also provides tools for conditional formatting, sorting, filtering, and data validation, making it a versatile tool for data management.
 Whether for personal or professional use, Excel’s ability to handle large datasets and automate tasks through macros and formulas makes it an indispensable tool for data-driven decision-making and efficient data processing.

 What is Microsoft Excel?

 It is an electronic spreadsheet used to store, organize, and manipulate data.
-The data is stored in cell/cells.
-It is usually organized into a series of columns and rows in a worksheet.
+The data is stored in cells.
+It is usually organized into a series of columns and rows on a worksheet.
 The collection of columns and rows is referred to as a table.

 Excel makes it easier for us to work with numbers and allows us to easily analyze them.
 It generates reports with tools such as graphs and dynamic tables.

 - Arithmetical and financial analysis

 In 1982, Microsoft entered the field of electronic spreadsheets with the launch of its Multiplan product.
 At that time there were already two competitors that were strongly positioned in the market.
 SuperCalc from the company Sorcim and VisiCalc from the VisiCorp company, so it was not a simple task for Microsoft to gain a bit of a market.